GoogleCloudPlatform/community/tutorials/container-image-management-with-harbor/index.md

 1. Ensure low latency, high bandwidth, retrieval of container images by K8s
 2. To prevent a single container registry from being a single-point-of-failure for the application running across independent K8s clusters

-Using different container registries for different clusters has a downstream impact, since the Kuberntes deployment manifests deployed to each cluster needs to use different fully qualified image names.
+Using different container registries for different clusters has a downstream impact, since the Kubernetes deployment manifests deployed to each cluster needs to use different fully qualified image names.
 This problem can be addressed with different templating tools (Eg. Helm, kpt, Kustomize, etc…) but is out of scope for this guide.
 A simple solution using shell scripting is provided in Section 3 for reference and adaptation.

-Note: As of April 2021, Google Artifact Registry is not yet supported by Harbor as an external registry endpoint.
+Note: As of May 2021, Google Artifact Registry is not yet supported by Harbor as an external registry endpoint.

 ## Tutorial